-Yes, this question has occupied the best thinkers in the world for a century and a half, and I will try to shed some new light on it: if Immanuel Kant were to run a Google Adwords or other PPC campaign, how would he run it?
+Yes, this question has occupied the best thinkers in the world for a century and a half, and I will try to shed some new light on it.
+If Immanuel Kant were to run a Google AdWords or other PPC campaign, how would he run it?

-Every PPC who runs non-tiny campaigns gets messages from Google Reps every quarter or so, wanting to give you free account reviews and tips.
+Every PPC who runs non-tiny campaigns gets messages from Google reps every quarter or so, wanting to give you free account reviews and tips.

 But it gets worse.
-Google seems to be moving in the direction of not just giving us their same “spending-increasing but not really helpful for the campaign” as “Recommendations” on the interface and via Reps, but punishing accounts that don’t follow them.
+Google seems to be moving in the direction of not just giving us their same “spending-increasing but not helpful for the campaign” as “Recommendations” on the interface and via reps but punishing accounts that don’t follow them.
 It seems like to get Google Ads certified, you will have to follow a certain % of the official account optimization Recommendations.
 Since most of their recommendations are terrible (from a client budget-optimization and conversion-optimization point of view; not from a Google revenue generation point of view), this is bad news.

 So, let’s tie this into Kant’s Deontological Ethics.
 Google is effectively requiring us to do a bunch of actions: follow the recommendations on the recommendations tab.
 Follow the recommendations from your Account Exec.
 But, it is our duty to follow them since Google is effectively the master of the AdWords civilization, so they define what is our duty.
 And like with all duties, we can avoid them.
 I don’t have to follow the recommendations!